Narasimha58/Potatoblightdetection/README.md

 # Potatoblightdetection
 Downloaded the data from kaggle.Trained the model.
 Kept the folders related to Potatoes.
-Runned it on google colab.
+Runned the code in google colab.
 Achieved Model test accuracy of 89.45%